Federal government support programs

 – wage earners and self-employed individuals, including contract workers, who would not otherwise be eligible for Employment Insurance.

-No supporting documentation will be required to make an application.
+No supporting documentation is required to make an application.
 Applicants should begin to receive CERB payments within 10 days of their application.
-Payments will be paid every four weeks, and available from March 15, 2020 until October 3, 2020.

 The CERB only applies to wage earners, contractors and self-employed individuals who would not otherwise be eligible for Employment Insurance (EI).
 Canadians who are already in receipt of EI regular and sickness benefits would continue to receive those benefits, and are advised not to apply for the CERB.
 If, however, their EI benefits end before the CERB termination date of October 3, 2020 and they are unable to work due to COVID-19, then they can apply for CERB once their EI benefits cease.
 Conversely, employees who qualify for EI but who receive the CERB first, may apply for EI after the sixteen-week CERB benefit period has ended.